 Pregnancy is a journey of 9 months where a new life grows inside the mother.
 Pregnancy in a healthy mother is a prediction of a healthy baby.
 The most important part of delivering a healthy newborn is played by diet.
-The nutritional needs during pregnancy are increased to meet the high metabolic demands of the growing fetus as well as due to the physiological changes in the mother who is going carry the child and prepare for lactation.
+The nutritional needs during pregnancy are increased to meet the high metabolic demands of the growing fetus as well as due to the physiological changes in the mother who is going to carry the child and prepare for lactation.

 Sufficient maternal nutrition can critically modulate the development of the fetus thus reducing the risk of birth defects.

-Baby eats what the mother eats.
+The baby eats what the mother eats.
 Eat food as medicine.

 Calcium - though all women should take care of their calcium and bones by taking more milk products, in pregnancy, it is essential to take extra calcium from 14 weeks onwards.